Discover more from It Can Always Get Worse

 The Rump Parliament created the “High Court of Justice” on 6 January 1649, an ad hoc Parliamentary tribunal overseen by Judge John Bradshaw.

 There is some debate about whether Charles I was subjected to a complete show trial, with the outcome decided in advance.
 The answer is that he probably was.
-Oliver Cromwell, who did not at this time have unchallenged supremacy on the Parliamentary side, was nonetheless the driving force behind the “trial”.
-Algernon Sidney (d.
-1683), an MP and a Parliamentary soldier and one of the great political theorists alongside John Locke and John Milton of the English Commonwealth (and, later, the American Republic), refused to be a Commissioner at the High Court of Justice, telling Cromwell that a King cannot be tried by any court and no man could be tried by this Court, since it was so blatantly illegal.
-Cromwell is reported to have said, “I tell you, we will cut off his head with the crown upon it [if necessary]”.
+Oliver Cromwell, who did not at this time have unchallenged supremacy on the Parliamentary side, was nonetheless the driving force behind the “trial” as the leader of the Army in Fairfax’s deliberate absence.
+An indication that the outcome of the trial was prearranged is given in a reported exchange between Cromwell and Algernon Sidney (d.
+1683), an MP, Parliamentary soldier, and one of the great political theorists alongside John Locke and John Milton of the English Commonwealth (and, later, the American Republic).
+Sidney refused to be a Commissioner at the High Court of Justice, telling Cromwell that a King cannot be tried by any court and no man could be tried by this Court, since it was so blatantly illegal.
+Cromwell is supposed to have said, “I tell you, we will cut off his head with the crown upon it [if necessary]”.29

 FIRST DAY OF THE “TRIAL”